Back

 Palakad paddy field, Indian farmers, India/Alamy Stock Photo

-Agrifood systems play a critical role in economic development, poverty reduction, and improving nutrition in low- and middle-income countries.
-Yet these systems face challenges from conflict, recurrent crises, and political volatility that affect the prospects for equitable growth.
-At the same time, rapid urbanization is reshaping patterns of food insecurity and elevating the importance of decent off-farm jobs.
+Agrifood systems play a critical role in economic development, poverty reduction, and nutrition improvement in low- and middle-income countries.
+Yet these systems face challenges from conflict, weather-related shocks, and political volatility that affect the prospects for equitable and sustainable growth.
+At the same time, rapid urbanization is reshaping patterns of food insecurity and elevating the importance of strong rural-urban linkages and decent off-farm jobs.

 Overview

-The Development Strategies and Governance Unit (DSG) conducts research to inform policies and development strategies and build capacity that will support food system transformation in this changing context, help to end poverty and malnutrition, and improve livelihoods.
-Working with partners, DSG provides timely, demand-driven research and analysis on global trends and emerging issues affecting food systems to help craft multisectoral, forward-looking development strategies.
+The Development Strategies and Governance Unit (DSG) conducts research to inform policies and development strategies and build capacity that will support food systems transformation in this changing context, help to end poverty and malnutrition, and improve livelihoods.
+Working with partners, DSG provides timely, demand-driven analysis on emerging issues along with research on megatrends affecting food systems, with a primary focus on rural transformation and urbanization and effective public and private investment.

-To ensure policy relevance and enhance impact, DSG implements much of its work through IFPRI’s Regional Offices for Africa, South Asia, and Latin America and through IFPRI’s Country Programs.
-Together with the CGIAR Research Initiative on National Policies and Strategies, these offices and programs facilitate regular interactions with key stakeholders to ensure that IFPRI’s research and analysis are responsive to the needs of national and regional policymakers.
+To ensure policy relevance and enhance impact, DSG implements much of its work through IFPRI’s Regional Programs for Africa, South Asia, and Latin America and through IFPRI’s many Country Programs.
+These programs facilitate regular interactions with key stakeholders and support capacity building to ensure that IFPRI’s research and analysis are responsive to the needs of national and regional policymakers, private sector, and civil society.

 Areas of Focus